cuzzea/dnd_01/character_backstory.md

 ## Religious Aspects:

-- Follows moon deity teachings
+- Follows Selune's teachings of navigation, protection of wanderers, and seeking
-- Could incorporate elements from the Seven Sisters' oaths:
+- Embraces the moon goddess's changing moods and forms
-   - "Shield those who cannot shield themselves"
+- Aids non-evil lycanthropes as part of Selune's portfolio
-   - "Honor the cycle of life, death, and rebirth"
+- Uses moonlight divination to guide seekers and questers
-   - Maintains balance between light and dark
+- Draws power from the mysterious forces that govern tides and cycles

 ## Guild Connection Options: